How to Apply for Rural Health Grants

 - Are you aiming to improve community health programs?

-- NIH eRA Commons: For NIH-related grants, you’ll need an eRA Commons account to track and manage your application.
+- NIH eRA Commons: For NIH-related grants, you need an eRA Commons account to track and manage your application.

-- Grants.gov: Register on this portal, which is the primary submission platform for federal grant applications.
-Be sure to start the registration process early, as it may take several weeks to complete.
+- Grants.gov: Register on the grants.gov portal.
+It’s the primary submission platform for federal grant applications.
+Be sure to start the registration process early, as it can take several weeks to complete.

 3. Prepare Your Proposal